 Vancouver and Whistler, British Columbia, Canada

 In Vancouver, the combination of the city and the sea is perfect for littles.
-We took numerous boat and ferry rides (which our son went nuts over), like the water taxis that criss-cross False Creek and will get you to Granville Island for a buzzing food market and shops, and Science World, a kid-focused learning center.
+Families can really lean into the numerous opportunities for boats and ferry rides, like water taxis that criss-cross False Creek and deliver passengers to Granville Island for a buzzing food market and shops, and to Science World, a kid-focused learning center.
 Stanley Park and its Vancouver Aquarium and totem poles are also must-sees.
 Vancouver is a very bike-friendly town, which makes for another fun way to see the sights.
 Head to the Shipyards on Vancouver’s North Shore for endless food trucks, music, art, and entertainment (plus another fun ferry ride).

 Where to stay: For family-friendly lodging in Whistler, try Nita Lake Lodge, where you can borrow kayaks and canoes for paddling on the lake, rent bikes, take a dip in the pool and hot tub, and hike the nearby trails.
 In the heart of Whistler is the extremely kid-friendly and classic Fairmont Chateau Whistler with its indoor/outdoor pool and miniature bathrobes for little guests.
 In Vancouver, the Douglas, Autograph Collection offers prime access to the False Creek waterfront, while the Fairmont Pacific Rim places you right on Vancouver Harbor with views of sea planes taking off and landing. —M.B.

 Perfect for: Exploring with device- and freedom-loving preteens and teens.